Kithin7/dotpy/README.md

 # pypy
 First attempts at programs made in python.
+This is really just a bunch of random scripts.

 I am new to programming, so I promise nothing but interest in what I make.
 Thanks for your visit :)